DARSakthi/DARSakthi.github.io/index.markdown

 [Francesco Sacco](https://francesco215.github.io) (cosupervised with [M Levin](https://en.wikipedia.org/wiki/Michael_Levin_(biologist)))

+Members and collaborators of the VERSES mathematics group (co-supervised with [K Friston FRS](https://en.wikipedia.org/wiki/Karl_J._Friston)):

+Lance Da Costa

+Tommaso Salvatori

+Toby St Clere Smithe

-Enter this website if and only if your personal model of mathematics is consistent with [Ardila's axioms](http://fardila.com).
+_Enter this website if and only if your personal model of mathematics is consistent with [Ardila's axioms](http://fardila.com)._